sergiudm/sergiudm.github.io/content/post/RWKV2/index.md

 &= \sum_{i=1}^{t} \mathbf{q}_t \mathbf{k}_i^T \mathbf{v}_i
 \end{align*}
 $$
-This is the attention output!
+This is the attention output (linear combination of value vectors)!

 ## So what?
 What an exciting result!
 It allows us to train our models in "attention" mode, and then switch to "RNN" mode for inference.
 But wait, there's more!
 Take a look at the "attention" formula: